 We all know that Facebook is popular, will readily admit that LinkedIn is still the best professional social network out there, and am definitely a Twitter fanatic.
 But does this mean it’s time to abandon your web site in favor of these?
 No.

 Here is the main reason why, you do not own them: these pages are not yours.
 Don’t believe me?
 Read the terms and conditions.
 Plus, these sites are forever changing the rules.
-The headaches of having to redo your Facebook fan page when they removed FBML are proof enough.
 This is not your site and you have limited control.
+This can be said for leased websites as well.

 Your web site is yours, you own it!
 You can design it and control the look, message and tone there.
 You can also do a lot more to control the user experience to drive better conversion.
 Plus, it is all about you – no friends, ads, or other distractions to overshadow your message.